in ,

 Named after a desperado that ousted the Moors, Geraldo Sem-Pavor, the square surrounded by restaurants and cafés

-The square is rather livelier and jovial, which is a far cry from its darker past when it held inquisition burnings and beheadings.
+The square is somewhat livelier and jovial, a far cry from its darker past when it held inquisition burnings and beheadings.

 See the murals at Casas Pintadas